A one night stay at this bed and breakfast in Colorado Springs and I came away with friends and fond memories

 I was booked in The Victorian, a pie-shaped room that would make Jane Austin fans drool.
 The room’s large patio was situated on the corner of the building and gave me a spectacular view of the surrounding mountains.
 It was also equipped with a two person hot tub, making me sad that Ryan couldn’t join me on this trip.

 With eight unique rooms, Old Town Guest House is owned by sister and brother, Kim and Dave Wolinski, and they’ve thought of everything.
 Luxurious touches are everywhere from the fully stocked butler’s pantry to comfy bathrobes in every room.

 I think this would be the perfect place for a romantic escape to Colorado Springs, although some rooms are big enough to bring along the kids.
 The conference room facilities at the Old Town Guesthouse can accommodate wedding receptions, family reunions or corporate events.

 I took about 15 photos of the sunset from the patio of The Victorian room.
 It just kept getting better and better.

 The next morning I slipped into my patio hot tub for a pre-breakfast soak and watched the sunshine light up the sky.

-Duane and Roberta, married 53 years, had just celebrated the anniversary of their first date, September 2, 1955; she was a sophomore in high school and he was a senior.
+Duane and Roberta, married 53 years, had just celebrated the anniversary of their first date, September 2, 1955.

 The McQueens and Gunns entertained me with stories from their travels and I shared some of my own.
 They were some of the nicest people I’ve ever encountered and this lovely morning was the perfect example of why I love bed and breakfasts.
 Meeting interesting innkeepers and wonderful folks is a major bonus of staying at this type of lodging establishment.